 Hygiene activities can be fun (and FREE)

 Teaching kids about good hygiene habits can be tough and often tedious.
 It is hard to know where to start, and even harder to keep their interest.
-Although social stories and worksheets reviewing basic hygiene skills are great, they are not always all that much fun for students.
+Although social stories and worksheets that review basic hygiene skills are great, they are not always that much fun for students.

-For this reason, I decided to come up with a game you can download for FREE below, Hygiene Charades.
+For this reason, I decided to create a game you can download for FREE below: Hygiene Charades.

 What’s included